Klemek/discord-analyst/README.md

 * %mentioned - rank specific user mentions by their usage
   * arguments:
     * <n> - top <n> mentions, default is 10
-    * all - include bots mentions
 * %msg - rank users by their messages
   * arguments:
     * <n> - top <n> messages, default is 10
-    * all - include bots mentions
 * %chan - rank channels by their messages
   * arguments:
     * <n> - top <n> channels, default is 10
-    * all - include bots messages
 * %react - rank users by their reactions
   * arguments:
     * <n> - top <n> messages, default is 10